wisdom-oss/docs/backend/deployment.md

 bash ./generate_config.sh
 ```

-If needed you may edit the generated `wisdom.conf` file using your favourite
+If needed you may edit the generated `wisdom.conf` file using your favorite
 console text editor (e.g `nano`, `vim`)

 ### Configure the Authentification Platform
-> 🛑 If the authentification platform is not configured the WISdoM platform
+> 🛑 If the authentication platform is not configured the WISdoM platform
 > will not work correctly!

-Since the authentification platform requires some configuration before it works
+Since the authentication platform requires some configuration before it works
-correctly, start up just the authentification platform for configuration.
+correctly, start up just the authentication platform for configuration.

 ```sh
 docker compose --profile authentik-config up -d